kirbycool/thanx-docs/source/includes/usage/_environments.md

 ## Environments

 Thanx provides a sandbox environment for you to develop against.
 The data in the sandbox environment is isolated from production data.
+All new development must be validated and tested against the sandbox environment prior to being released into production.
+Do not create test artifacts in production.

 The sandbox API can be found at: